Michael Eriksson

 From my own readings, I have a very strong impression that even Golemanw, himself, has been more interested in selling books and seminars than in actually constructing and spreading a valuable theory.

-A particular danger here: The promotion of EQ can cause a vicious circle or self-fulfilling prophecy, where a certain “height” is made the golden standard for no other reason that it is the most common, that ability to “dance” is measured (directly or indirectly) to include conformance to that height, that non-conformants are considered poor dancers, and that EQ seems to be validated—causing it too influence evaluations even heavier, ...
-Notably, Goleman’s own writings contain the circular argument that because people with high EQs tend to do well in their careers, companies should deliberately strive to promote people with high EQs—completely ignoring that the ability get a promotion to a position is not the same as ability to do a good job in that position, but often has only a weak or even negative correlation with it.
-This is made worse by his tendency to reason in reverse, by not defining EI/EQ and see were it leads, but to grab factors that have a positive career effect and define EQ to be the sum of those factors.
+A particular danger here: The promotion of EQ can cause a vicious circle or self-fulfilling prophecy, where a certain metaphorical height is made the gold standard for no other reason than that it is the most common, that measures of ability to dance are made to include height, and that those of the right height are given preference (even before an actual dance test).
+The pool of dancers, then, becomes more and more centered on a given height and grows more and more incompatible with those taller or shorter—and EQ seems to be validated.
+Once EQ seems to be validated, it is used the more often, worsening the problem, making EQ seem even better, etc. Notably, Goleman’s own writings contain the circular argument that because those with high EQs tend to do well in their careers, companies should deliberately strive to promote those with high EQs—completely ignoring that the ability to get a promotion to a position is not the same as the ability to do a good job in that position, but often has only a weak or even negative correlation with it.
+If anything, EQ is more likely to be a confounding factor, and those seen as high-EQ should possibly be given minus-points when it comes to promotions, in order to reduce the confounding effect.
+This is made worse by his tendency to reason in reverse, by not defining EI/EQ and see were it leads, but to grab factors that have a positive career effect and then define EQ to be the sum of those factors.

 Side-note:

-I have later repeatedly seen claims that EQ tests effectively test for extroversion or a particular personality type.
+I have later repeatedly seen claims that EQ tests effectively test for extraversion or a particular personality type.
 This amounts to begging the question in the manner described above.
 Cf. e.g. http://intjforum.com/showthread.php?t=20320e.

 Other types of disadvantages for those different

 Apart from the direct problems with perception, there are also many cases were implicit assumptions of how this or that should be done, what is “normal”, or similar, cause problems.
-Obviously, if someone points out that he has a different opinion, he risks the full problems of a tall dancer, but is unlikely to receive any benefits.
-To illustrate how narrow-minded and idiotic people can be: A previous landlord of mine noticed that I used what he had intended as the living room as bed room, and intended bed room as living room, became visibly angered, and explicitly complained about my arrangements!
-The sheer presumptiousness...
+Obviously, if someone points out that he has a different opinion, he risks the full problems of a Tall Dancer, but is unlikely to receive any benefits.
+To illustrate how narrow-minded and idiotic humans can be: A previous landlord of mine noticed that I used what he had intended as the living room as my bed room, and the intended bed room as my living room, became visibly angered, and explicitly complained about my arrangements!

-To take a specific example of how this can affect the non-conformants, and how society as a whole may suffer a disadvantage:
+To take a specific example of how this can affect those deviating from the average and how society as a whole might suffer a disadvantage:

 Even when I sleep during the night, this is far from optimal: If I use a comforter, without first manually turning all the radiators off, I am uncomfortably warm and sweaty until the central heating is turned off; if I use the thinner sheets that I am used to, I risk waking up in the middle of the night from being too chilly—or can wake up with a cold in the morning.

-Notably, the comformants also have disadvantages, most notably by waking up to a cold bed room, bath room, and kitchen, which certainly makes the mornings before work less appealing.
-Further, in days of fewer house-wifes, the central heating is now happily burning everyones money during the day—while most apartments stand empty...
+Notably, the average Germans also have disadvantages, most notably by waking up to a cold bed room, bath room, and kitchen, which certainly makes the mornings before work less appealing.
+Further, in these days of fewer house-wives, the central heating is now happily burning everyone’s money during the day—while most apartments stand empty...

 Compromises and work-arounds can be found over time; however, these are by necessity sub-optimal.
-Assume, instead, that tradition and presuppositions were thrown out, and the tenants allowed to decide for themselves: The central heating is on during the night, those tenants who want the temperature to drop through-out the night can turn the heating off manually, those who prefer an even and comfortable temperature do nothing.
-(I suspect that within one generation, the latter would be in a very clear majority, and the comforter industry in a crisis...)
+Assume, instead, that tradition and presuppositions were thrown out, and the tenants allowed to decide for themselves: The central heating is on during the night, those tenants who want the temperature to drop throughout the night can turn off or lower the heating manually, those who prefer an even and comfortable temperature do nothing.

 Recommendations